HarryRunham/GMod-Nextbots/README.md

 Abandoned in favour of working on Abyssal.

 # Abyssal
 Heavily based off of "Terminus Nextbot" by syhgma, which itself is based off of "Gargitron NextBot" by Gargin.
 Terminus is a "stalker" nextbot, with behaviour more complex than many nextbots currently available.
-Image and audio changed (some sound files are original Terminus/Gargitron files, but seem to be unused so I haven't bothered changing them).
-Initial commit of code includes some minor differences to Terminus' code, mostly relating to how (and what) information is printed to the console.
-Another notable change is a fix to how Terminus was coded to count escaped chases - it double counted escaped chases before.
+Image and audio changed.
+Initial commit of code included some minor differences to Terminus' code, mostly relating to how (and what) information is printed to the console.
+Another notable change is a fix to how Terminus was coded to count escaped chases - it was double counting escaped chases.

+At this point in development Abyssal and Terminus are relatively different experiences - they share the same basic "idea" but not much beyond that.

 Comments with notation --. are my own.
-Anything else currently means the comment was made by a previous developer.
+Any other notation currently means the comment was made by a previous developer.

 # Links